-Here are 6 things to know about this sexy erogenous zone:
+Here are six things to know about this sexy erogenous zone:

-Where is it?
 The G-spot is on the roof of the vagina at about 12 o’clock when the woman is lying on her back.
-It is about 2.5-3 inches in the vagina directly below her urethra.
-The angle for self-exploration is essentially backwards for the woman so the location makes it nearly impossible to discover the spot with her own fingers.
+It is about 2.5 to 3 inches in the vagina, directly below her urethra.
+The angle for self-exploration is essentially backward for the woman so the location makes it nearly impossible to discover the spot with her own fingers.

-Best technique to touch it.
-Fingers provide the best access to the g-spot.
+Fingers provide the best access.
 If you are firmly but gently using a “come-hither” curl to your stroke you might feel a slight increase in firmness about the size of a quarter.